 The best way to stop Facebook’s harms for the whole world is to cut off the fuel supply for its dangerous machine.
 It's time to pass a real data privacy law that ends their harmful business model forever.

-A poorly written provision in the must-pass infrastructure bill would effectively crush the cryptocurrency ecosystem, expand surveillance, and endanger human rights.
+A poorly written provision included in the infrastructure bill would effectively crush the cryptocurrency ecosystem, expand surveillance, and endanger human rights.
+We must push for a fix now.

 Over 1,400 of Amazon's police partners use Ring footage to target protesters and surveil everyone.
 These partnerships threaten our rights + our democracy.